The Garden in September – Saving Seeds

 Calendulas (Marigolds).
 The seeds of these annual flowers are extremely easy to save – allow the plant to flower and then set seed (which it will do very readily).
 The seeds will have small pieces of dried stem curled around them to protect them, either shake the stem gently or use gentle finger movements to separate them.

 Runner Beans.
 I have been growing and saving seeds from a lovely runner bean variety called ‘Prizewinner’ for over 7 years now.
 I am always a little surprised and pleased that it always grows true – producing amazingly vibrant red flowers followed by delicious green runners.
 I save the seed by allowing a number of the beans to remain on the plant and let the seeds fully expand within the pods until the end of the season (around the end of September).
-It is important that they don’t get wet in this time as they might rot.
+It is important that they don’t get wet at this time as they might rot.
 I then open the pods and choose the healthiest and largest, drying them carefully before storing them.

 Tomatoes.
 This will be an experiment as I’ve never saved tomato seeds before.
 According to ‘realseeds’ the process is as follows: